jfecher/ante-website/content/docs/language.md

 types need to be manually specified.
 For these cases, the `x : t` type annotation syntax can be used.
 This is valid anywhere an expression or irrefutable pattern is expected.
-It is often used in practice for annotatiing parameter types and for deciding an unbounded generic type - for example when parsing a value from a string then printing it.
+It is often used in practice for annotating parameter types and for deciding an unbounded generic type - for example when parsing a value from a string then printing it.
 Both operations are generic so we'll need to specify what type we should parse out of the string: